robomq/robomq.io/docs/gettingStarted.md

 #Getting started

-Getting started with [robomq.io](http://www.robomq.io) extremely simple and easy - just sign up for a free trial or if you are ready, contact us to get started on one of the subscription plans.
+Getting started with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> extremely simple and easy - just sign up for a free trial or if you are ready, contact us to get started on one of the subscription plans.

 #Free Trial

-To sign up for the free trial of [robomq.io](http://www.robomq.io), click on [Free Trial](http://robomq.io/#free) link.
+To sign up for the free trial of <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a>, click on [Free Trial](http://robomq.io/#free) link.
 Provide some basic information and some one from robomq.io team will reach out to you with information to get you started.

 With the free trial -